-- School staff will complete the CR Questionnaire by September 30, 2024 in order to measure growth in collective teacher efficacy.
+- 1. School staff will complete the CR Questionnaire by September 30, 2025, to measure growth in collective teacher efficacy.
 All Schools will participate in the Questionnaire. - 2.
 School Administration will address key areas that impact particular identified conditions that support Collective Teacher Efficacy. - 3.
-Quarterly qualitative and quantitative evidence will be shared by and collected from school Leaders indicating progress made in elements of Collaborative response.
+Quarterly qualitative and quantitative evidence will be shared by and collected from school Leaders, indicating progress made in elements of Collaborative response.

-Sense of Belonging -Well Being, Relationship and Engagement
+Sense of Belonging, Well Being, Relationships and Engagement

 A sense of belonging is an essential element for student success and engagement.
-Students, families and staff need to be acknowledged, validated, respected and valued members of the school community.
-Welcoming, caring, respectful and safe learning environments are required for a sense of belonging to be nurtured.
+Students, families, and staff need to be acknowledged, validated, respected, and valued members of the school community.
+Welcoming, caring, respectful, and safe learning environments are required for a sense of belonging to be nurtured.

-Well being of staff and students nourishes a sense of belonging, respect, trust and healthy choices.
-Well being is supported at each school within WRPS through intentional planning.
+Well-being of staff and students nourishes a sense of belonging, respect, trust, and healthy choices.
+Well-being is supported at each school within WRPS through intentional planning.

-Fostering supportive and caring relationships is critical to support well being and engagement of students and staff.
-Relationships are built with each and every interaction - professional and personal.
+Fostering supportive and caring relationships is critical to support the well-being and engagement of students and staff.
+Relationships are built with every interaction, professional and personal.